 The longer a person has reflux, the higher the possibility that they'll develop Barrett's.
 These changes in the esophagus are one step closer to getting esophageal cancer — one of the fastest growing cancers in the United States.

-About 30 percent of esophageal cancers can be linked to GERD, according to the American Cancer Society.
+About 30% of esophageal cancers can be linked to GERD, according to the American Cancer Society.
 Because of increased fat consumption and obesity, the number of Americans with reflux is increasing, leading to a rise in esophageal cancer.

-For 2009, the National Cancer Institute estimates 16,470 new cases of esophageal cancer and 14,530 deaths due to esophageal cancer in the United States.
+For 2022, the National Cancer Institute estimates nearly 21,000 new cases of esophageal cancer and more than 16,000 deaths due to esophageal cancer in the United States.
 Esophageal cancer has such a high mortality because it is often diagnosed late.

 If caught early, however, the cancer can be treated and removed before it spreads.
 For this reason, people with a precancerous condition such as Barrett's esophagus require close medical follow-up.